OUR DOOR IS ALWAYS OPEN

 Unlike roller blind finger guards, which use fabric tension to keep fingers out, Alumini’s fabric has nominal impact on the opening resistance.
 So your doors will still comply with Approved Document M and BS 8300.

-Alumini’s clever design allows unrestricted door opening up to 180°, making it ideal for gym hall doors where you can’t use floor mounted stops.
+Alumini’s clever design allows unrestricted door opening up to 180°, making it ideal for wheelchairs and trolleys or for gym hall doors where you can’t use floor mounted stops.

-We know that budgets are often tight.
-But with ALUmini, you can still enjoy a safe and durable solution.
-And because it’s hard wearing it can save over £300 compared to plastic finger guards.
+With our finger-ejecting guard, you can still enjoy a safe and durable solution within budget.
+It’s hard wearing and can save over £300 compared to plastic finger guards.

 Unlike traditional rubber and roller blind finger guards, Alumini’s polyurethane-backed fabric is easy to clean and tear-resistant, reducing the risk of vandalism.